erasmosoares/coinfac-core/README.md

 # Study with Angular and .NET Core

-Study with Angular and .NET Core
+I created this project as an object of study in Angular and .NET Core, it is not finished, and there is still a lot of work to be done.

 ## CoinFac (.NET Core/ Angular )